Hello, fellow investor! We will review DEGIRO to help you determine whether it is the right investment platform for you.

-Launched in 2013, DEGIRO is a discount broker based in the Netherlands available in 18 European Countries, allowing retail clients to benefit from the same low rates and opportunities that were only available to professional investors.
-The company offers a vast range of investment options: shares, investment funds, ETFs, futures, leveraged products (not exactly the same as CDFs.
-More info here), bonds, options and warrants.
+Launched in 2013, DEGIRO is a discount broker based in the Netherlands, allowing retail clients to benefit from the same low rates and opportunities that were once only available to professional investors.
+The company offers many investment options: stocks, ETFs, investment funds, futures, leveraged products (not the same as CDFs.
+More info here), bonds, options, and warrants.

 - User-friendly web and mobile app

 - Education material: Investor’s Academy and Investing with DEGIRO

 - No account opening, inactivity, or withdrawal fee

 - Does not offer Forex, CFDs, and Cryptos